 Two bodies that are widely embraced around the globe are the Sustainability Accounting Standards Board (SASB), which issues guidance on ESG topics for investors, and the Global Reporting Initiative (GRI) Standards, which allows organizations to share how they’re managing impacts on society and the environment.
 In addition, in Europe, the Sustainable Finance Disclosure Regulation (SFDR) requires financial firms to classify products according to one of three defined categories, depending on their sustainability focus.10 Meanwhile, US regulators are weighing rules that would mandate more quantitative and qualitative reporting of climate risks, including an accounting of GHG emissions released by a company and its value chain.11

-The Task Force on Climate-Related Financial Disclosures (TCFD) represents one of the primary methods of measuring, managing, and reporting climate risk within credit portfolios.
+The Task Force on Climate-Related Financial Disclosures (TCFD) represents one of the primary methods of measuring, managing and reporting climate risk within credit portfolios.
 The voluntary group includes nearly 300 global banks with a median asset size of US$66 billion.12

 The TCFD framework requires reporting across four dimensions: governance, strategy, risk management, and metrics and targets.
 Many banks are building out their TCFDs as their climate risk protocols mature, and currently include risks and opportunities over different time periods, and the role of management and boards in managing both.
 Many of these analyses may be subjective in nature as judgment calls will likely play a large part in risk evaluations.

-The TCFD’s recently updated guidance further delineates how banks should forecast the financial impact that climate change could have on a client’s operations within an estimated price range across short-term, medium-term, and long-term time horizons.
-The guidance calls for banks to explain the “significant” concentrations of credit exposure to climate risks in quantitative and qualitative terms, and disclose their processes for climate risk management in the same level of detail as they do market risk, liquidity risk, and operational risk.13 The group also calls on banks to disclose emissions according to standards established by the Partnership for Carbon Accounting Financials (PCAF), an industry-led effort to harmonize GHG accounting methodologies across institutions of all types and sizes.14
+The TCFD’s recently updated guidance further delineates how banks should forecast the financial impact that climate change could have on a client’s operations within an estimated price range across short-term, medium-term and long-term time horizons.
+The guidance calls for banks to explain the “significant” concentrations of credit exposure to climate risks in quantitative and qualitative terms, and disclose their processes for climate risk management in the same level of detail as they do market risk, liquidity risk, and operational risk.13 The group also calls on banks to disclose emissions according to standards established by the Partnership for Carbon Accounting Financials (PCAF), an industry-led effort to harmonise GHG accounting methodologies across institutions of all types and sizes.14

 Other prominent disclosure methodologies include the UN-backed Science Based Targets Initiative (SBTi), which unveiled a pilot framework containing recommendations for drafting and validating emission targets.

-Given that climate change has differential impacts on each sector of the economy, banks should adopt a sectoral approach to analyzing climate risk in their credit portfolios.
+Given that climate change has differential impacts on each sector of the economy, banks should adopt a sectoral approach to analysing climate risk in their credit portfolios.
 For instance, the real estate sector and agriculture sectors may be more impacted by physical risks, such as hurricanes or droughts, than would other sectors.
 Similarly, the coal sector may be one of the most at risk from transition to a carbon-neutral economy because of new regulations, a spike in carbon tax, or its migration to greener technologies.

 For mortgage lending, banks should consider both the direct and immediate ramifications of climate events, as well as the cumulative effects of environmental changes.
 These secondary effects can include changes to the cost of property insurance premiums, shifts in homebuyer awareness of climate perils, and the impact of government policies, such as remapped flood zones and higher anticipated flood insurance costs.
 Other entities can also contribute to cumulative risk, such as federal agencies instituting insurance-related policies for the mortgage market.
-When assessing risks, banks should also consider that climate hazards may be categorized differently within datasets, even if the events are highly correlated.
+When assessing risks, banks should also consider that climate hazards may be categorised differently within datasets, even if the events are highly correlated.
 Among natural catastrophes, for example, hurricanes may be listed as a separate category, distinct from coastal flooding or property damage.